 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-The program provides critical insight into and practical knowledge of both traditional institutions, such as museums and galleries, and the expanding field of contemporary curating and its wide range of non‑traditional exhibition spaces.
+Experience a rich combination of core academic skills, art-historical and art-critical knowledge and community-engaged experience.
+Gain critical insight into, and practical knowledge of, traditional institutions, such as museums and galleries, and the expanding field of contemporary curating and its wide range of non-traditional exhibition spaces.
 These include artist-run and community art spaces, public art projects, festivals and commercial spaces.

 Candidates for the Graduate Certificate in Art Curating are required to complete 24 credit points, including: (a) a minimum of 12 credit points of core units of study; and (b) a minimum of 6 credit points of core elective units of study; and (b) a maximum of 6 credit points from elective units of study.

 Further course information